Morocco: Three Times Dope

 To date, I’ve been to Morocco three times–more than any other African country I’ve visited, and each time was completely different…all great times that seemed to be getting better each visit.

-IMPORTANT NOTE: This article is part of a 12-chapter series on my trip to Africa: Morocco was the eighth country of twelve African nations I visited in December of 2016.
+IMPORTANT NOTE: This first visit was part of a 12-chapter series on my trip to Africa: Morocco was the eighth country of twelve African nations I visited in December of 2016.
 It’s best to read the chapters in order, as they build on one another.
 To see countries number one through seven, please go HERE.
 It’s best to read the stories/countries in order.

 I awoke to a Charlie Chaplin film being shown on the overhead monitors; I thought that was cute, and very random.
 I’d slept for more than half of the four-hour overnight flight from Abidjan, Ivory Coast to Casablanca, Morocco.
 Morocco was actually a layover—I’d have 14 hours in Casablanca before the second leg of my journey continued, to Nouakchott, Maurintania.
 A couple Looney Toones programs played before we touched down at around 6, still dark but I could see the first glimmer of dawn on the horizon.

 My cabbie Harris, who looked like a genie but wearing street clothes, sped down the highway in our Mercedes taxi as I looked out the window feeling grateful to be in a developed country again.
 I’d spent the last 10 days in countries where people lived in huts and walked down dirt roads.
 It was a cool departure from real life but started to wear on me.
 You really take things like traffic signals and pavement for granted, until you’re in West Africa for a two weeks.

 Harris dropped me off at the Sheraton Towers for breakfast and a nap.
 He overcharged me but I was too tired to argue.
 I awoke around noon and headed right out to explore.
 There was no time to shower.